Who Is A NAATI Certified Translator?

 NAATI is an acronym for National Accreditation Authority for Translators and Interpreters.

-They are the accreditation body in Australia which provides you with professional standards, maximum accuracy, and a minimum level of competency that must be reached before you can become a NAATI certified translator.
+They are the accreditation body in Australia that provides you with professional standards, maximum accuracy, and a minimum level of competency that must be reached before you can become a NAATI-certified translator.

 NAATI has the sole purpose of accrediting translators and interpreters in Australia.
 This is achieved by conducting a series of standards compliance audits to make sure that translators and interpreters work to the highest possible quality.